-- Why Join to the Wink that Patient Patient Patient Patient Group (VPG) We would like to ask you about the areas that you think we need to concentrate on, and to complete and return occasional online questionnairs will help us review services and the way we do things.
-The benefit to you and us of being in a Virtual group, is that you and we can respond to the group's emails as and when convenient, rather than holding meetings with noti veryone can attend.
+- Why John to the White Batter Participation Group (VPPG) We would like to ask you about the areas that you think we need to concentrate on, and to complete and return occasional online questionnairs v will help us review services and the way we do things.
+The benefit to you and us of being in a Virtual group, is that you and we can respond to the group's emails as and when convenient, rather than holding meetings which not veryone can attend.
 Your input and moughts are very important to the Pactice and OPs.
-We hope that the VPG will allow you to have an influence and a voice to expre your views on how the Pactice is doing and how we can improve service.
-Of course, we won't be able to do sverything, but we hope that we can - your views on how the Practice is doing and how we can improve services.
-Of course, we won't be able to do everything, but we hope that we can develop arefuncts together.
+We hope that the VPDG will allow you to have an influence and a voice to expire your views on how the Paccice is oblig and how we can improve services.
+Of course, we won't be able to do everything, but we hope that we can - your views on how the Practice is doing and how we can improve services.
+Of course, we won't be able to do everything, but we hope that we can develop arrives together.
 To assist us in improving the running of the practice for the benefit of patients and staff.
-To promote pagod relations between the practice and patients by communicating patients' experiences, interests and concerns and provide patient feedback to the practice on current procedures and proposed new developments.
-Promote health education and self-care, including providing links/information to self-heig groups for patients with specific needs.
-Facilitate communications between patients and the practice to ensure they are clear and easily understood.
-Discuss Issues nised by patients of a general nature and provide feedback.
+To promote good relations between the practice and patients by communicating patients' experiences, interests and concerns and provide patient feedback to the practice on current procedures and proposed new developments.
+Promote health education and self-care, including providing intervision the self-heig groups for patients with specific needs.
+Facilitate communications between patients and the practice to exist they are clear and easily understood.
+Discuss Issues raised by patients of a general nature and provide feedback.